Stay up to date

 Protecting what you know

 Penetration testing is a security assurance aimed at finding and safely exploiting security vulnerabilities in a company’s internal and external networks, applications or systems.
-By utilising penetration testing services to identify security vulnerabilities, businesses are able to find out the extent to which their assets (people, process and technology) are exploitable and can then take the necessary steps to reduce the risk.
+By utilising penetration testing services to identify security vulnerabilities, businesses can determine the extent to which their assets (people, process and technology) are exploitable and can then take the necessary steps to reduce the risk.

 This type of security testing, also known as ethical hacking or VAPT, is more about the focussed approach to identify and demonstrate exploitation as an attacker would do in real-world situations.